molily/testing-angular/end-to-end-testing.md

 ## Installing Cypress

-An easy way to add Cypress to an existing Angular CLI project is the [Cypress Angular Schematic](https://github.com/briebug/cypress-schematic).
+An easy way to add Cypress to an existing Angular CLI project is the [Cypress Angular Schematic](https://github.com/cypress-io/cypress/tree/develop/npm/cypress-schematic).

 In your Angular project directory, run this shell command:

 ```
-ng add @briebug/cypress-schematic
+ng add @cypress/schematic
 ```

-This command does three important things:
+This command does four important things:

-1. Add Cypress and auxiliary npm packages to package.json.
+1. Add Cypress and auxiliary npm packages to `package.json`.
-2. Create a sub-directory named `cypress` with a scaffold for your tests.
+2. Add the Cypress configuration file `cypress.json`.
 3. Change the `angular.json` configuration file to add `ng run` commands.
+4..
+Create a sub-directory named `cypress` with a scaffold for your tests.

 The output looks like this:

 ```
 ℹ Using package manager: npm
-✔ Found compatible package version: @briebug/cypress-schematic@5.0.0.
+✔ Found compatible package version: @cypress/schematic@1.4.2.
 ✔ Package information loaded.

-The package @briebug/cypress-schematic@5.0.0 will be installed and executed.
+The package @cypress/schematic@1.4.2 will be installed and executed.
 Would you like to proceed?
 Yes
 ✔ Package successfully installed.
 ?
-Would you like to remove Protractor from the project?
-Yes
+Would you like the default `ng e2e` command to use Cypress? [ Protractor to Cypress Migration Guide: https://on.cypress.io/protractor-to-cypress?cli=true ] Yes
-CREATE cypress.json (299 bytes)
+CREATE cypress.json (298 bytes)
 CREATE cypress/tsconfig.json (139 bytes)
-CREATE cypress/integration/spec.ts (103 bytes)
+CREATE cypress/integration/spec.ts (178 bytes)
-CREATE cypress/plugins/index.js (37 bytes)
+CREATE cypress/plugins/index.ts (180 bytes)
 CREATE cypress/support/commands.ts (1377 bytes)
 CREATE cypress/support/index.ts (651 bytes)
-UPDATE package.json (1142 bytes)
+UPDATE package.json (1225 bytes)
-UPDATE angular.json (4179 bytes)
+UPDATE angular.json (3952 bytes)
 ✔ Packages installed successfully.
 ```

-The installer asks if you would like to remove Protractor from the project.
-The choice only makes a difference if the project was created with Angular CLI prior to version 12.
-If you opt for “Yes”, any existing `e2e` directory from Protractor will be removed.
+The installer asks if you would like the `ng e2e` command to start Cypress.
+The choice only makes a difference if the project was created with Angular CLI prior to version 12, where `ng e2e` used to start Protractor.

 If there are any Protractor tests in the project, you probably want to revive them later and use them as a reference.
 In this case, answer “No”.
 Otherwise, it is safe to answer “Yes”.